hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Milk's genuine from the cow and always new,
 >
-> The' water'd thrice, and made to took sky blue;
+> They watered thrice, and made to took sky blue;
 >
-> Wine's always neat, tho' it be mixed with sloes,
+> Wine's always neat, though it be mixed with sloes,
 >
 > And genuine tea in England often grows
 >